Skip to main content Skip to secondary navigation

 Faculty Endorsement and Letter of Recommendation

-The RAISE doctoral fellowship requires an Endorsement from your primary advisor and a Letter of Recommendation.
+The RAISE Doctoral fellowship requires an "Endorsement" from your primary advisor and a Letter of Recommendation.
 If you choose to have your primary advisor provide your Letter of Recommendation, insert their contact information into both sections.

 Please note that the individuals you ask to submit an endorsement or letter of recommendation do not have access to your application.
 You may want to share your application materials with them so they understand your motivations and interests in applying for RAISE.
 Many faculty and other recommendation writers find this helpful in drafting a letter targeting the specific opportunity.
-Please enter the contact information in a timely manner so these individuals have sufficient time to respond before the March deadline.
+Please enter the contact information in a timely manner so these individuals have sufficient time to respond before the April 1 deadline.

 1) Faculty Endorsement